tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v3/LDBC_10TB/README.md

 ```sh
 nohup python3 -u ./driver.py all ~/sf10000/ -b 2012-11-29 -e 2012-12-31 -q not:17,19 -r 7 -s 1  > foo.out 2>&1 < /dev/null &
 ```

+# About running queries
+The BI queries on 10TB data is typically ~60 s and greatly depends on the parameters.
+We chose some parameters that are easy for use, for example if we filter the comments after an input date, we will chose a later time for the Social network graph.

+BI20 have several version.
+The query is fast for some parameters (in this case, the non-distributed one `bi20-1.gsql` takes less time).
+But the query is super slow for other parameters (>200s, in this case, the distributed one `bi20-2.gsql` is better).
+We have not validated `bi20-3` yet.

+BI17 and 19 are too hard for 10TB data and they ran out of memory.